PaulCarmanPro/config-terminator/README.md

 Therefore, all typical control-key assignments (and all others) are assigned to alt-key.
 Creating a new standard:
-- Alt in the termial controls the terminal.
+- Termal Alt keys control the terminal.
-- Ctrl in the terminal are passed to the program using the terminal (see ncurses and slang).
+- Terminal Ctrl keys are passed to the program using the terminal (see ncurses and slang).